linrongbin16/lin.vim/README.md

 # lin-vim : Lin Rongbin's Vim Distribution

          _   _                    _
         | | (_)____       __   __(_)_ __ ___
         | | | |  _ \ _____\ \ / /| | '_ ` _ \
         | | | | | | |_____|\ V / | | | | | | |
         |__\|_|_| |_|       \_/  |_|_| |_| |_|

 lin-vim is a distribution of vim configurations, plugins and commands for Vim, Gvim.

 Project is forked from [spf13-vim](https://github.com/spf13/spf13-vim), while completely different from the origin one.

 It is for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.

-On Windows, lin-vim depend on the MingW32 Msys environment of Git.

 # Installation